-Black Friday shoppers descend on Farmington stores
+Black Friday shoppers descend on Farmington

 FARMINGTON — Stores throughout Farmington that offered Black Friday sales were inundated today with shoppers looking for deals.